History of radar: Japan

-The NTRI was formed in 1922, and became fully operational in 1930.
-Located at Meguro, Tokyo, near the Tokyo Institute of Technology, first-rate scientists, engineers, and technicians were engaged in activities ranging from designing giant submarines to building new radio tubes.
-Included were all of the precursors of radar, but this did not mean that the heads of the Imperial Navy accepted these accomplishments.

-In 1936, Tsuneo Ito (no relationship to Yoji Ito) developed an 8-split-anode magnetron that produced about 10 W at 10 cm (3 GHz).
-Based on its appearance, it was named Tachibana (or Mandarin, an orange citrus fruit).
-Tsuneo Ito also joined the NTRI and continued his research on magnetrons in association with Yoji Ito.
-In 1937, they developed the technique of coupling adjacent segments (called push-pull), resulting in frequency stability, an extremely important magnetron breakthrough.
+In 1932, the Naval Technology Research Institute's Yoji Ito conducted research on the magnetron.
+In 1936, Tohoku Imperial University's Tsuneo Ito developed a 10 centimeter split-anode magnetron called Tachibana.
+The two Itos then collaborated on magnetron frequency stabilization.
+Also, in 1936, Okabe detected passing aircraft using a VHF transmitter and receiver with a Yagi antenna.

+In 1938, NEC engineers noted field strength fading of their high-frequency transmitters when an aircraft passed overhead, something Kinji Satake had also noticed in 1937.
+Masatsugu Kobayashi noted the direct signal and the Doppler-shifted reflected signal caused a beat frequency suitable for aircraft detection.
+The NEC then developed the Bi-static Doppler Interference Detector, though it could not detect range or travel direction, it was deployed in 1941.

 By early 1939, NTRI/JRC had jointly developed a 10-cm (3-GHz), stable-frequency Mandarin-type magnetron (No. M3) that, with water cooling, could produce 500-W power.
 In the same time period, magnetrons were built with 10 and 12 cavities operating as low as 0.7 cm (40 GHz).
 The configuration of the M3 magnetron was essentially the same as that used later in the magnetron developed by Boot and Randall at Birmingham University in early 1940, including the improvement of strapped cavities.
 Unlike the high-power magnetron in Britain, however, the initial device from the NTRI generated only a few hundred watts.

-In general, there was no lack of scientific and engineering capabilities in Japan; their warships and aircraft clearly showed high levels of technical competency.
-They were ahead of Britain in the development of magnetrons, and their Yagi antenna was the world standard for VHF systems.
-It was simply that the top military leaders failed to recognize how the application of radio in detection and ranging – what was often called the Radio Range Finder (RRF) – could be of value, particularly in any defensive role; offense not defense, totally dominated their thinking.